|Nutrition Facts (per serving)|

 Bring the water to a boil.
 Add the sugar and stir until dissolved.

-Allow the water to cool; then add lemon zest and juice and stir to combine.
+Allow the water to cool.
+Add lemon zest and juice and stir to combine.

 Scoop into small cups to serve.

 - If you find that the lemon Italian ice has become too hard, use a large metal spoon or fork to scrape the mixture and break up the ice crystals.
 Serve immediately.

 - You can make this recipe ahead of time if you like and store in the freezer, covered, for up to 4 days.

-- If you prefer your Italian ice slushy, remove from the freezer sooner once it has reached the desired consistency.
+- If you prefer your Italian ice slushy, remove from the fridge sooner once it has reached your desired consistency.

 - Do not use bottled lemon juice for this recipe, and when zesting the lemon be careful not to include the white pith; both will leave the Italian ice tasting very bitter.

 - You can add a bit of mint either to infuse flavor into the Italian ice, or as a garnish at the end.
 To give the finished dessert a bit of a mint flavor, add fresh mint leaves with the lemon zest and juice and allow to steep for 20 minutes or so.
 Remove the herb before pouring the mixture into the pan and freezing.
 For garnish, simply place a leaf or two on top of each serving.
 You can also top with a lemon zest twist.

 - If you would like to turn this recipe into an adult treat, include a bit of liqueur such as Grand Marnier or Cointreau.
 Add up to a teaspoon of the liqueur along with the lemon juice and zest.

 - Use this same recipe and technique with other citrus fruits including limes, oranges, and even grapefruit.